 5. Do it!

-If God tells us to do something, yet never really meant for us to do it, it makes him
+If God told us to do something, yet never actually meant for us to do it, it’d make him a hypocrite.

 And no, God’s no hypocrite.
 He has infinitely more integrity than that.
 Same with Christ Jesus.
 When he taught it in the Sermon on the Mount, he meant it.
 Not always literally; don’t start plucking your eyes out.
 But he did mean it seriously.
 Sin should bother us so much, we’d rather pluck out our eyes than sin.
 Sin should bother us so much, we’d rather saw off limbs.
 It doesn’t, and that’s the problem.
 We’d rather risk the fire.